Skip to Main Content

 Immigration Verification

-All private contractors who want to do business with a state or local public entity must use E-Verify and, prior to bidding or contracting with a public entity, verify in a sworn affidavit that it: (1) participates in E-Verify; (2) will continue to participate in E-Verify throughout the period of the contract; and (3) will require all subcontractors to submit sworn affidavits evidencing (1) and (2).
+All private contractors who want to do business with a state or local public entity must use E-Verify and, prior to bidding or contracting with a public entity, verify in a sworn affidavit that it: (1) participates in E-Verify; (2) will continue to participate in E-Verify for all new employees throughout the period of the contract; and (3) will require all subcontractors to submit sworn affidavits evidencing (1) and (2).
 La.
 Rev. Stat. § 38:2212.10.

 E-Verify is strongly recommended because only the use of E-Verify creates a rebuttal presumption of good faith compliance with the law.
-If an employer fails to comply with § 23:995, they may face cancellation of public contracts, ineligibility for future public contracts for up to three years, increasing monetary fines, and an eventual loss of licensure.
+If an employer fails to comply with La.
+Rev. Stat. § 23:995, they may face cancellation of public contracts, ineligibility for future public contracts for up to three years, increasing monetary fines, and an eventual loss of licensure.

 Drug Testing

-Employees are entitled to access all drug-testing records if the result is positive, within seven business days of a written request.
+Employees are entitled to access all drug-testing records, if the result is positive, within seven business days of a written request.
 La.
 Rev. Stat. § 49:1011.
-Employers cannot require an employee to pay the cost of a drug test or pass the cost of a drug test to the applicant or withhold it from an employee's pay (or fingerprinting, a medical examination, or the cost of furnishing any records available to the employer).
+Employers cannot require an employee to pay the cost of a drug test, pass the cost of a drug test to the applicant, or withhold it from an employee's pay (or fingerprinting, a medical examination, or the cost of furnishing any records available to the employer).
 La.
 Rev. Stat. § 23:897.
 Finally, and perhaps most importantly, an employer will not be held liable for defamation, libel, slander, or damage to the reputation or privacy of an employee when the employer's testing policies/procedures are in accordance with the law.
 La.
 Rev. Stat. § 49:1012.
 Denial of Workers' Compensation Benefits and Unemployment Benefits can result if the employee fails or otherwise refuses to submit to a drug test.
 See La.
 Rev. Stat. §§ 23:1081, 23:1601 (10).

 It should also be noted that there are additional specific requirements pertaining to the obtaining of a sample, chain of custody, and lab certifications.
 Employers should approach drug testing cautiously because it can present substantial hurdles.